itsjacobian8/Teach-Me-How-To-CFD/README.md

   6. Use Python and Jupyter Notebooks to solve simple numerical problems

+##PREREQUISITES

+The only prerequisites for this course are introductory fluid mechanics, calculus & numerical methods, and reading/listening comprehension :)

 ## TIMELINE

 |	Week	|	Topic				|	Subtopics				|	Assignment		|